cflaviu/co_fsm/README.md

 - Connect and disconnect FSMs living in separate source files without having to recompile everything.
 So a state in one FSM can send an event to a state in another FSM;
 - Suspend the execution of the FSM in one thread and resume in another thread.

-Events are light-weight objects consisting of a name and an optional data buffer.
+Events are objects instantiated from a customized class derived from an event base class.
-Neither the states nor the events need to be inherited from a common base class.
+The event base class has an optional identifier that is used to validate and invalidate events.

 The library uses [symmetric transfer](https://lewissbaker.github.io/2020/05/11/understanding_symmetric_transfer) in transiting from one state to another.
 This makes the transitions quite fast.